xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.TAB.SPLIT**(ratio\_num)

-Ratio\_num    is the ratio of tabs to horizontal scroll, as a decimal value between 0 and 1.
+Ratio\_num&nbsp;&nbsp;&nbsp;&nbsp;is the ratio of tabs to horizontal scroll, as a decimal value between 0 and 1.
 If omitted defaults to 6.

 **Remarks**